 HTTPS or HTTP – Go with the Former

-Secure websites use the HTTPS encryption to protect data being exchanged between you and the server.
+Secure websites use the HTTPS encryption to data security and privacy protection that are being exchanged between you and the server.

 HTTPS is the extended version of HTTP and also known as HTTP over TLS (Transport Layer Security); HTTP over SSL (Secure Sockets Layer) is TLS’s predecessor.